 Students intending to participate should bring their artwork to Rep. Porter's Irvine office during normal business hours.
-The deadline for submission is Thursday, April 18.
+The deadline for submission is typically in April.

-The winner of the competition will receive two round-trip tickets to Washington, DC and will be invited to attend a reception in Washington, DC to be held in June.
-All participants, their families, and members of the community will also be invited to an awards ceremony hosted by Rep. Porter to take place on May 4th.
+The winner of the competition usually receives two round-trip tickets to Washington, DC and is invited to attend a reception in Washington, DC to be held in June.
+This year, all participants, their families, and members of the community were invited to an awards ceremony hosted by Rep. Porter, which took place in early May.